atsaotsao/my-website/content/index.md

 title: Andrew Tsao- Home
 cssclasses: []
 publish: true
-modified: 2025-10-07 01:54:52
+modified: 2025-10-10 00:16:54
 ---
 ![tree](../attachments/homepage%20tree%20(light%20mode).png)
 ## Welcome

-Welcome.
 I’m Andrew, and this is the little corner of the internet I call home.

 I built it as a nest for all the treasures, artifacts, and unruly multitudes of myself; especially things that often feel too raw, too unpolished, or too odd to share anywhere else.